How to Keep Weight on a Horse: Managing the Hard Keeper

 - Chronic diarrhea – sand in the intestine

 - Chronic pain – severe arthritis or laminitis

 - Organ failure – kidney or liver disease

-- Metabolic disease – Cushing’s Syndrome
+- Metabolic disease – Cushing’s Disease

 There’s a term veterinarians use when a horse is thin simply because he’s not getting enough quality food to eat: "agroceriosis" or, lack of groceries.
 Step back and really examine the forage and grain your horse eats.
 Is the hay from two years ago and does it look more like straw?
 Is the one-acre pasture for both horses mostly weeds?
 Is your grain from a small, local source that may or may not understand proper horse nutrition?

-Don’t forget the supplements!
 Fat can be safely added as an additional source of calories.
 Look for a product with essential fatty acids, especially omega-3s.
 Help build muscle with amino acids such as lysine, methionine and threonine.
 Newer ingredients such as gamma oryzanol, creatine and HMB may also be of benefit in muscle development.
 Stimulate appetite with the herb fenugreek, bee pollen or the number one flavor horses prefer: banana!
 Finally, improve overall digestive health with pre- and probiotics, enzymes, and intestinal protectants such as l-glutamine and licorice.